Ukrainians by the thousands arrive in states, but with a time limit - NewsBreak

 The brutal invasion in Ukraine displaced millions, with most — roughly 7.9 million — fleeing to surrounding European countries, according to the United Nations.

-The post Ukrainians by the thousands arrive in states, but with a time limit appeared first on Iowa Capital Dispatch .
+The post Ukrainians by the thousands arrive in states, but with a time limit appeared first on Florida Phoenix .

 Comments / 0